 The Helsana Group is the leading health and accident insurer in Switzerland.
 It offers individuals and companies a complete health and prevention service in the event of sickness and accidents.

 Board of Directors

 The Board of Directors is responsible for the overall management of the Helsana Group.
-It is supported by three standing committees.
+It is supported by four standing committees.
 The members of the Board of Directors do not perform any operational management tasks within the Helsana Group.

 The legal, non-transferable duties of the Board of Directors include

 - the provision of necessary directions

 - the determination of the Group's organisation

 - the appointment and removal of the persons entrusted with the Group's management and representation